janwillemwilmsen/xml-sitemap-api/README.md

 clone repo in a folder.
 install dependancies.
+Start express with " node . " in VS Code, or " node index " in terminal.
+Go to localhost:3000/https://mywebsite.ext/sitemap.xml and press enter

-Start express with " node . " in VS Code, or " node index " in terminal. localhost contains search field where you enter an xml sitemap url. response should be json array with urls.
+Open /public/searlocalhost contains search field where you enter an xml sitemap url. response should be json array with urls.

 # #myfirstapi